-LB: Have you ever gotten into a more active kind o dramatization?
+LB: Have you ever gotten into a more active kind of dramatization?

-TG: Of course.
-Last year I did a piece called Scenes with four simultaneous scenes: Work, Rest, War Sport.
-Curtain: elements like the liming were ab stracted-we had a timing reherant-we called it a race.
-But each percon had to develop his scene alone for the scene to be really theirs.
-I can only give the simple reduced idea, and all the details, the camou flage has to come from them.
-If you try to choreograph someone's every move, it becomes a reheared piece at theatical piace, rather than an experience in its own right.
+I have not all year total a procession limited were Sport.
+Certain elements like the limiting were asstracted--we had a timing rehearsal-we called it a race.
+But sach percon had to develop his scene alone, tor the scene to be really theirs.
+I can only give the simple reduced idea, and all the details, the canouflage has to come from them.
+If you try to choreograph a theatrical proce, rather than an experience in its own right.
 And I want my performances to be experiences.